-That doesn’t mean you should go ahead and accept any bad credit loan offer that comes your way for the sake of rebuilding your credit.
+However, that doesn't mean you should accept any bad credit loan offer that comes your way just to rebuild your credit.

-First, it takes figuring out where your credit stands, if a loan is what you need, and the best place to find one.
+It's important to first figure out where your credit stands, determine if a loan is what you need, and find the best place to obtain one.

 The Best Loans for People with Bad Credit